About the CMA Exam: Everything You Need to Know

 Re-evaluate your previous study methods

-Since you’ve already studied for the exam before, take some time to assess what study methods worked for you and what didn’t.
+Since you've already studied for the exam before, take some time to assess what study methods worked for you and what didn't.
+Look into other options and read case studies of what worked for others.
 Will a little extra study time each day do the trick?

 Never give up!